pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides.md

 ```

-That translates to a `<div class="columns">` tag containing two `<div class="column">` tags that Pandoc can understand.
-It uses these to create two columns in a PowerPoint slide.
-Each div can be signified with as few as three colons in a row; the outher div uses more colons here for readability.
+That translates to a `<div class="columns">` tag containing two `<div class="column">` tags.
+Pandoc uses these to create two columns in a PowerPoint slide.
+Each div can be signified with as few as three colons in a row.
+In the example, the outer div uses more colons for readability.

 The curly braces let you define *attributes* such as identifiers, classes, and key/value pairs on headers, images, and a few other elements in Pandoc.
 In the above example, the attributes specify the names and widths of the divs.